Sen. Collins has "serious reservations" over GOP's Obamacare repeal

 Senator Susan Collins, R-Maine, announced on Sunday that it is “very difficult” for her to envision a scenario in which she would vote for the Graham-Cassidy health care bill, potentially driving a final stake into the heart of the GOP’s recent attempt at an Obamacare repeal.

-The Republican-controlled Senate would need Collins' vote to pass the bill, as two senators — John McCain, R-Ariz, and Rand Paul, R-Tenn. — have already said that they would vote against it.
+The Republican-controlled Senate would need Collins' vote to pass the bill, as two other Republican senators — John McCain of Arizona and Rand Paul of Tennessee — have already said that they would vote against it.

 With 48 Democrats in opposition of Graham-Cassidy, three Republican defections would kill the GOP’s latest hope for a repeal.